Gloomwood

 - 1 % negative mentions

 The atmosphere in "Gloomwood" is widely praised for its immersive and richly detailed design, drawing strong comparisons to classic titles like "Thief" and "Bloodborne."
-Reviewers highlight the game's exceptional sound design, gothic aesthetic, and the ability to evoke tension and intrigue, making exploration feel rewarding and engaging.
+Reviewers highlight the game's gothic aesthetic, exceptional sound design, and the ability to evoke a sense of dread and intrigue, making exploration feel rewarding and engaging.
 Overall, the atmosphere is considered one of the game's standout features, contributing significantly to its appeal as a stealth and horror experience.

 “The atmosphere alone doesn't cut it.”